This article originally appeared on VICE France

-That outpouring of hot-headedness still haunts the French national team every game it plays.
+That outpouring of hot-headedness still haunts the French national team every game they play.
 Ten years later, it's still a complete mystery why a team captain would stoop to violence at such a crucial point in the World Cup.

 But honestly, could Zidane have been contained?
-During the entire tournament of 2006, he puts on a sublime show, dominating every game.
-The whole world gawks at him—even his teammates are often reduced to spectators.
+During the entire tournament of 2006 he puts on a sublime show, dominating every game.
+The whole world gawks at him – even his teammates are often reduced to spectators.
 He's 34 and was brought out of early retirement for LesBleus.
-Everyone knows that these are the last games he will play.
-He's above the rules; his moves are hard to follow.
-At the start of that same World Cup final, he did a panenka when taking a penalty against goalie Gianluigi Buffon—an objectively crazy move for a match of this importance.
+Everyone knows that these are the last football matches he will play.
+He's above the rules, his moves are hard to follow.
+At the start of that same World Cup final, he did a panenka when taking a penalty against goalie Gianluigi Buffon – an objectively crazy move for a match of this importance.
 Zidane was so far above the competition that it was almost embarrassing.

 But then he came back down to it.
 Post-headbutt and Materazzi is writhing on the ground, Italianly, the French coach Raymond Domenech shouting at his players to keep going, keep going, protect Zidane, cover Zizou.
 Buffon, PTSD already setting in from the panenka, goes to tell the referee about the whole headbutt thing.
 For the first time in World Cup history, the referee makes his decision with help of a video replay.
 All this, in the final.
 Zinedine Zidane gets a red card.
 He leaves his team all alone for the penalties, which they lose.
 Italy becomes world champion.

 Philosopher Olivier Pourriol remarks in his book L'Eloge du mauvais geste ("In Praise of the Wrong Thing") that the headbutt "wasn't even made in the heat of the moment.
 It's a calculated action.
-If there had been anger, Zidane would later have apologized and they could have let him have an honorable exit.
+If there had been anger, Zidane would later have apologised and they could have let him have an honourable exit.
 We could have forgiven him, saying that the gesture had been uncontrollable.
 But it's something he's never regretted."
-That's true: Four years later, in an interview with TV presenter Michel Denisot, Zidane refused to show an inch of remorse.
+That's true: four years later, in an interview with TV presenter Michel Denisot, Zidane refused to show an inch of remorse.
 "There was a provocation, and a very serious one.
 What I did is unforgivable.
-I'm just saying that the real culprit must be punished, and that's the person who provoked me," said Zidane.
+I'm just saying that the real culprit must be punished and that's the person who provoked me," said Zidane.

-Zidane never really fit the mold of the 21st-century soccer idol—he wasn't the smiling, affable guy brands can count on.
+Zidane never really fit the mould of the 21st century footballing idol – he wasn't the smiling, affable guy brands can count on.
 Patrick Juillard, a journalist for Foot 365 and a sports consultant on RFI, told me that there are few players in his position who have been warned so often during their careers.
 "Zidane was a hot-blooded player, regularly crossing the line on the pitch.
-He received twelve red cards in his career—that's a huge number for a midfielder," he told me.
+He received 12 red cards in his career – that's a huge number for a midfielder," he told me.
 "During that 2006 World Cup, we all witnessed his unique talent, but also his difficulty in controlling his nerves.
 In the final, Zidane showed off both sides of his character: his genius with the panenka over Buffon and then the complete loss of control with his headbutt."
 A Zidane in 2016 would be just as commercially dangerous: gifted, undoubtedly, absurdly talented, but with a thing for studs-out shin scrapers, for from-behind two-footers, for headbutting Marco Materazzi in the actual World Cup final.
-He was so great he flourished in a space carved for him outside of the soccer whirl, the press conferences, the photoshoots.
-He was so good he could headbutt an Italian, and we'd still love him.
+He was so great he flourished in a space carved for him outside of the football whirl, the press conferences, the photoshoots.
+He was so good he could headbutt an Italian and we'd still love him.

-Modern soccer demands smoothing out the behavior of professional players.
+Modern football demands this smoothing out the behaviour of professional footballers.
 Few brands today want to be represented by a fickle, moody man.
-What sells today are people like the Irish or Icelandic supporters and players, unanimously praised for their good humor.
-What sells now is tanned and gleaming super robots with movie-star smiles, doing backheels while drinking Diet Pepsi.
+What sells today are people like the Irish or Icelandic supporters and players, unanimously praised for their good humour.
+What sells now is tanned and gleaming super-robots with movie star smiles, doing backheels while drinking Pepsi Diet.
 What we want now is airbrushed and anodyne.
-Soccer idols with the chaos strained out.
+Footballing idols with the chaos strained out.

 But in ten years' time, who will remember the friendly Irish supporters and their unfailing dedication to keeping the French streets clean?
-Who will talk about Cristiano Ronaldo—certainly a great player, but devoid of any character or flavor?
-Zidane and his headbutt are made of different stuff: lore, mythology, a misplaced frustration, and early-onset MPB.
+Who will talk about Cristiano Ronaldo – certainly a great player, but devoid of any character or flavour?
+Zidane and his headbutt are made of different stuff: lore, mythology, a misplaced frustration and early-onset MPB.
 "Zidane is an ambivalent genius," Julliard told me.
 "He wasn't obedient.
-He just ended the sporting stakes [of the World Cup], he ended the end of his career—and decided the outcome of the game."
+He just ended the sporting stakes [of the World Cup], he ended the end of his career – and decided the outcome of the game."
 Ten years on, Zinedine Zidane is still the ultimate Frenchman.
 Ten years on, it's still the ultimate headbutt.